 Reward you Shichi for good behavior.
 Allow him to mix with other pets and children in the family.
 Let him know your neighbors and friends and teach him how to deal with unknown faces.

 Shichis are a little slow to housebreak, although kenneling them can be an effective method.

 The Shichi’s Diet

-The Shichi is a toy breed, so your job of finding high-quality dog food will actually be fairly simple.
+The Shichi is a toy breed, so your job of finding high-quality dog food will be fairly simple.
 Just start with a reputable brand and choose a recipe formulated for small or toy breeds.

-While your small dog may not require as many calories each day as a much larger dog, you might be surprised to learn that small dogs actually need more calories per pound of bodyweight.
+While your small dog may not require as many calories each day as a much larger dog, you might be surprised to learn that small dogs need more calories per pound of bodyweight.